nickmatsnev/bie-tjv-hospital-back/README.md

 #### 1.4.1.
 How to run server
 Simply run `java build/libs/hospital-0.0.1-SNAPSHOT.jar` in the root directory.

+#### 1.4.2.
+How to run the server - second option

+If the first option did not work, there is another way:

+* create a postgres database at 127.0.0.1:5432 eith usrr postgres and password 1234 or specify your database in application.properties file.
+* clone this repository
+* run gradle build in directory root
+* run .jar file like in the first option or run the oroject throughj IDE.

 #### API Endpoints:

 [Link to OpenAPI ReadMe file](gen/README.md)